evkx/evkx.github.io/content/models/audi/e-tron_gt/rs_e-tron_gt_performance/_index.md

 ### Seats

-The Audi RS e-tron GT performance accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Audi RS e-tron GT performance accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats

-For the front row, the Audi RS e-tron GT performance offers three different seat types to choose from, catering to a range of comfort and style preferences.
+The front row offers three seat types to cater to various comfort and style preferences:

 The following functionalities are available on the **sport** seat: